Back in 2013, I was lost. I was 28, at a cushy six-figure finance job. I had a beautiful downtown high-rise apartment with a nice car.

-The main appeal to me was you could get a job working remotely, that is very high paying, and will be in high demand for many years to come.
+The main appeal to me was you could get a job working remotely that is very high paying and will be in high demand for many years to come.
 Plus, you get to build cool stuff that people will be able to enjoy.

 Asia round one

 After the bootcamp, I went to Asia to go travel before I started my new career in tech.
 While I was there, I thought I would try to find a fun way to make money online.
-I found a client to write finance article for and found that I liked it and it came naturally to me.
+I found a client to write a finance article for and found that I liked it, and it came naturally to me.

-As I traveled throughout five different countries in Asia, I mostly coded and wrote finance articles on the side.
+As I travelled throughout five different countries in Asia, I mostly coded and wrote finance articles on the side.
 In my mind, I was going to come back to Vancouver and start my coding career, which I did later.

 My short-lived coding career

 After coming back to Vancouver refreshed and excited to start my new career, I landed a job as an intern within a week of arriving.
 Thanks to Lighthouse Labs, the bootcamp I attended, they helped me land a job right away at a cybersecurity firm doing web development.